 1. A Prompt that contains the evaluation task criteria

-2. A set of evaluation steps generated from an auto Chain-of-Thoughts (CoT) prompt
+2. A set of evaluation steps generated from an auto Chain-of-Thought (CoT) prompt

 Below are some results from the experiments